OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

 Analysis of results
 ===================

-**Analysis of individual systems**

-Initial analysis of results for each system will be carried out by each industry benchmark partner with the help of the OpenFE development team.

-**Analysis of all results**

-A final analysis of all simulation results will be conducted by the OpenFE development team with help from volunteering industry board and technical advisory committee members.
+Once submitted, the datasets will be analyzed by the OpenFE development team with help from volunteering industry board and technical advisory committee members.